 - How much of an impact are the emotions and behaviour having on your child’s schoolwork, physical health, relationships and enjoyment of everyday activities?

 It can be hard to talk about mental health.
 Sometimes we are worried it might be upsetting or we are worried we might make things worse.

 There is not a perfect way to start the conversation.
-What you say will depend on your child’s age and their understanding.
+What you say will depend on your child’s age and understanding.
 Try to use “I” statements like these:

 - I’ve noticed that you seem to have a lot on your mind lately.
 I’m happy to talk or listen and see if I can help.